tanmay-rpatil/misc-commands/README.md

 ---

-Note - This is a collection of quickfixes/ commands that helped me solve issues on Linux ( Ubuntu in my machine ), mostly intended for personal use but feel free to refer the steps, may help you troubleshoot some problems! (a few shortcuts and useful aliases that i use too!)
+Note - This is a collection of quick-fixesand/ commands that helped me solve issues on Linux ( Ubuntu on my machine ), mostly intended for personal use but feel free to refer the steps, may help you troubleshoot some problems! (a few shortcuts, useful aliases and customization tools that I use too!)

 Specs -